Archynetys Live news trend intelligence

 The brief

 Gen Z and millennial professionals are reportedly avoiding phone calls.
-This trend is affecting workplace communication, with some preferring texting or other digital methods.
-Coverage emphasizes the discomfort young professionals feel with direct phone interactions.
+This trend is affecting workplace communication, with some young people preferring texting over phone calls or even ringing doorbells.

 Quick answers